00JCIV00/cova/README.md

             .val = Value.ofType([]const u8, .{
                 .name = "string_opt_val",
                 .description = "This is the Option's wrapped Value.
 It will handle the validation.",
-                // Validation Functions are a powerful feature to ensure app user input matches what a project expects.
+                // Validation Functions are a powerful feature to ensure end user input matches what a project expects.
 Parsing Functions similarly allow a library user to customize how an argument token is parsed into a specific type.
                 .valid_fn = struct { fn lessThanTen(arg: []const u8) bool { return arg.len < 10; } }.lessThanTen,
             }),
         },